cowdude/flapi/Readme.md

 a poor real-time experience.
 And yeah, python.

 Neuron activates: split the audio file in shorter audio files.
-Brain oofed a couple of hours later when I realized the complexity of driving multiple ffmpeg processes and having no control on what what going, or how to improve the results.
+Brain oofed a couple of hours later when I realized the complexity of driving multiple ffmpeg processes and having no control on what was going on, or how to improve the results.

 Second impulse: rewrite the entire proto in go, but keep ffmpeg for transcoding into WAV/PCM.